Statistics Notebook

 print(f"F={f_stat:.3f}, p={p:.4f}")

-If p < 0.05: at least one group's mean is significantly different from the others.
+If p < 0.05: at least one group's mean is different from the others.
 ANOVA does not tell you which groups differ — run a post-hoc test for that.

 Post-hoc Test — Which Groups Are Different?